 All members entering the range must close and lock the gate behind them each time, when entering and leaving!
-EXCEPTIONS: Not required during scheduled club events, i.e. Scheduled: Trap/Skeet; Fun Shoots; Club Meetings and similar events.
+EXCEPTIONS: Not required during scheduled club activities, i.e. Scheduled: Trap/Skeet; Fun Shoots; Club Meetings and similar events.

 All members using the range must have proof of membership visible.
 Current membership card should be visibly worn.

 Persons using the range and not wearing their membership card will be asked for proof of membership.
-Spouses using the range without the paid member, should have available, either a photocopy or digital picture of their membership card.
+Spouses using the range without the paid member should have available either a photocopy or digital picture of their membership card.